azliR/java_restaurant/README.md

 Critics and suggestions will still be received for the development of this application, thank you.

-XII RPL 2 | SMKN 4 Kuningan
+RPL  |  SMKN 4 Kuningan

 - a_lpha